 The peas…. oh there were too few of them please we messed up on the support and they died.
 But they were amazing.
 I have great memories of eating sugar peas from my great-grandmother’s garden.

 We bought seeds for some fun colored purple carrots as well as the typical orange carrots ones.
 Because our ground is very hard-packed and clay-like we were unable to just pull them out.
 Instead, we had to dig them out, give them a really good wash and then crunch away.

 My first piece of advice is to be aware that critters love broccoli and cauliflower and if you don’t cage them in you won’t get to eat them, we learned this the hard way.
 Cauliflower was Austin’s request last year and we’ll know better for this year.

-This is the easiest snack you can grow because once you plant it it continues to grow.
-Just leave a couple stalks when removing others to promote new growth.
+This is the easiest snack you can grow because once you plant it continues to grow.
+Just leave a couple of stalks when removing others to promote new growth.
 And remind your children to not eat the leaves as they are poisonous.